NamtaoProductions/namtao-com/src/site/notes/No Boilerplate/No Boilerplate Home.md

 - Rustlings code kata, learn by fixing tiny failing tests https://github.com/rust-lang/rustlings

-- My video series on Rust (of course!) playlist here, watch RUST-6 first (my recommended set up) and then the rest in any order: https://www.youtube.com/watch?v=ifaLk5v3W90&list=PLZaoyhMXgBzoM9bfb5pyUOT3zjnaDdSEP&index=6
+- My video series on Rust (of course!) playlist here, watch "How to Learn Rust" first (which contains my recommended set up) and then the rest in any order: https://www.youtube.com/watch?v=ifaLk5v3W90&list=PLZaoyhMXgBzoM9bfb5pyUOT3zjnaDdSEP&index=6

 - My Discord server, especially #programming and #newbie-advice.
 There's a huge community of friendly folks here, answering questions on Rust all day every day.
 Do tag me and say hi!